 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-How to transfer money to France?
+How to transfer money from Canada to France?

-- Bank transfer to France - most banks will let you wire money internationally online, by visiting a branch or by phone.
+- Bank transfer from Canada to France - most banks will let you wire money internationally online, by visiting a branch or by phone.
 Payments to EUR will be sent directly from your bank account to your recipient's local bank account in your chosen currency.

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your EUR payment in cash if you want to.

-- Send money online to France - if you'd rather make your GBP/EUR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
+- Send money online from Canada to France - if you'd rather make your GBP/EUR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.

 How to transfer money to another bank account in France:

-Sending money to another bank account in France is often the most convenient option - both for you, and your recipient.
+Sending money from Canada to another bank account in France is often the most convenient option - both for you, and your recipient.
 Your recipient doesn't need to take any action to receive the money, it just lands in the nominated account in the currency you choose, and can be spent or withdrawn easily.